Were You Discriminated Against at Work Due to Your Gender?

-- For your involvement in an association primarily constituted of, or protecting the interests of, a certain sex (such as the National Organization for Women).
+- Demoted or fired for your involvement in an association primarily constituted of, or protecting the interests of, a certain sex (such as the National Organization for Women).

-- With general comments about your gender that do NOT have to be sexual in nature….
+- Getting offensive comments about your gender that do NOT have to be sexual in nature….

-- …by any coworker or supervisor, regardless if they are the same sex as you.
+- Harassed by any coworker or supervisor, regardless if they are the same sex as you.

-- …by anyone you interact with at work, including customers.
+- Harassed by anyone you interact with at work, including customers.

-- Via a general policy that applies to all sexes but is unfairly divisive based on gender (such as uniforms that are unfairly, unevenly revealing to men or women).
+- Discrimination due to a general policy that applies to all sexes but is unfairly divisive based on gender (such as uniforms that are unfairly, unevenly revealing to men or women).

-- Via postings or advertisements containing sexual stereotypes.
+- Harassment via postings or advertisements containing sexual stereotypes.

 - To retaliate against you, such as demoting you or terminating your position, for moving forward with a sexual harassment case.